Norman Macgeorge: Biography

-Norman Macgeorge, artist and collector, was a son of Rachel Elizabeth Macgeorge, née Luxmoore and Alexander Macgeorge, and grandson of Robert Forsyth Macgeorge, prosperous tailors and drapers of Hindley Street then King William Street in Adelaide, South Australia.
+Norman Macgeorge was born on 8 July 1872 in Adelaide, South Australia.
+He was a son of Rachel Elizabeth Macgeorge, née Luxmoore and Alexander Macgeorge, and a grandson of Robert Forsyth Macgeorge, prosperous tailors and drapers of Hindley Street then King William Street in Adelaide.
+An uncle, James Macgeorge, an Adelaide architect, was a prominent member of the South Australian Society of Arts.

-He was educated at St Peter's College, Adelaide and studied art at the School of Design in Adelaide under H. P. Gill, and between the years 1891 and 1895 taught art classes at Glenelg Grammar, Queen's College, and Hahndorf College, then moved to Melbourne to continue his studies at the National Gallery School.
+Macgeorge was educated at St Peter's College, Adelaide and studied art at the School of Design in Adelaide under H. P. Gill.

+Between 1891 and 1895, Macgeorge taught art at Glenelg Grammar, Queen's College, and Hahndorf College, then moved to Melbourne to continue his studies at the National Gallery School.
 After failing to win a travelling scholarship in 1899, he made his own way to Britain and Europe, where he visited major centres of art.
 He taught freehand drawing at Wesley College, Melbourne, Melbourne Teachers' College, and Melbourne Church of England Grammar School.

+Macgeorge was a prominent member of the Australian Art Association and its second president, and in 1938 helped found the Contemporary Art Society.
+He wrote regularly on the arts for The Herald, in Melbourne.

-He married in 1911 and engaged Harold Desbrowe-Annear to build, in bushland at the junction of Darebin Creek and the Yarra River, at 25 Riverside Road, Ivanhoe, a residence "Ballangeich" which remained their lifelong home and a popular gathering place for artists.
-Now known as "Macgeorge House", it is used by the University of Melbourne to host visiting artists-in-residence.
+Macgeorge married May Ina Hepburn (5 May 1882 – 27 August 1970) of on 25 January 1911.
+She was a granddaughter of John Stuart Hepburn.
+The same year, he commissioned Harold Desbrowe-Annear to build, in bushland at the junction of Darebin Creek and the Yarra River, at 25 Riverside Road, Ivanhoe, a residence "Ballangeich" which remained their lifelong home and a popular gathering place for artists.

-Norman was a prominent member of the Australian Art Association and its second president, and in 1938 helped found the Contemporary Art Society.
-He wrote regularly on the arts for the Melbourne Herald.

-Legacy

-Childless, Norman died in 1952 and his wife in 1970, leaving their estate to the University of Melbourne, where it continues to fund the Norman Macgeorge Scholarship which ...

-provides PhD students in the visual, creative and performing arts, music, architecture, conservation, literature, creative writing, language, history, philosophy and anthropology at the University of Melbourne with financial assistance to travel overseas on a research trip.
+Macgeorge died in 1952 and his wife, May, in 1970.
+Childless, they bequeathed their estate to The University of Melbourne.
+Their former home, now known as Macgeorge house, including its furnishings, were set aside for use by the university as accommodation for their artists-in-residence program; and their financial support funded The Norman Macgeorge Scholarship that "… provides PhD students in the visual, creative and performing arts, music, architecture, conservation, literature, creative writing, language, history, philosophy and anthropology at the University of Melbourne with financial assistance to travel overseas on a research trip."